vasujain275/Automated-CBSE-Results/README.md

 Note: Make sure you have installed Python on your system (as explained in the previous guide) before proceeding with setting up Visual Studio Code for Python development.

 By following these steps, you should be able to set up Visual Studio Code for Python development, install the necessary extensions, and execute your Python script using Code Runner.

+## In order to tailor the roll number settings in the code to your specific requirements, please follow the steps outlined below:

+- Locate the "rolls" Variable:
+        Search for the variable named "rolls" within the code.
+        This variable is typically found in a section related to roll numbers or student information.

+- Estimate the Roll Number Range:
+        Make an informed estimate as to whether your school's roll numbers are generally situated approximately 50-100 places before or after your own roll number.

+- Adjust the School Number:
+        Locate the section in the code that pertains to the school number.
+        Update the existing school number with the correct school number applicable to your institution.

+- Modify the Roll Number Values:
+        Within the "rolls" variable, you will find two values that need to be changed.
+        The first value corresponds to the beginning value of the roll numbers used in your school.
+        The second value represents the expected end value of the roll numbers.
+        Update these two values accordingly to match your school's roll number range.

+- Save the Report Cards:
+        Prior to running the script, ensure that a folder named "Results" already exists in the same directory as the script.
+        Once the script has completed its execution, all the generated report cards will be automatically saved in the "Results" folder, organized based on roll numbers.